ArcNLET-Py/ArcNLET-Py/docs/UserManual/preparinginputdata.rst

 Clipping
 --------

-When working with unprocessed data, the first step is to clip the datasets (e.g., DEM and water body) to encompass the area of interest.
+When working with unprocessed data, the first step is to clip all datasets (e.g., DEM, water body, and any other spatial files) to match the extent of the study area.
+This ensures that the entire study area and all associated files are consistently clipped to the same boundaries.
 The area of interest in this example is indicated by the dotted outline in Figure 7‑7.
-It is crucial to clip oversized datasets to the extent of the study area.
-A buffer of 0.5 to 1.5 times the dimensions of the area of interest on all sides should suffice for most applications.
-This extra padding ensures that any artifacts caused by calculations near the edges of the domain do not affect the results.
+It is crucial to clip oversized datasets to the exact extent of the study area to maintain consistency.

+A buffer of 0.5 to 1.5 times the dimensions of the study area on all sides should be used.
+This additional padding ensures that any artifacts caused by calculations near the edges of the domain do not affect the results.
+By clipping all files to the same study area, consistency across the datasets is maintained, which is essential for accurate modeling and analysis.

 .. figure:: ./media/preparinginputdataMedia/media/image7.png
    :align: center